isomerpages/ogp-parkingsg/pages/Terms of Use.md

 5B.3 In the event:

-5B.3.1 you are, or likely to be, required by an order of court to disclose Confidential Information; or
+5B.3.1 you are, or likely to be, required by an order of court to disclose Confidential Information; or <br>
 5B.3.2 you have reasonable grounds to suspect the unauthorised use or disclosure or reproduction of Confidential Information;

 you shall immediately notify GovTech or the Third Party of the same and cooperate with GovTech or the Third Party to prevent or limit such disclosure.

 5B.4 Nothing in this Clause 5B shall prejudice GovTech’s or the Third Party’s other rights at law.